-On a gray Sunday afternoon sitting at my desk, I witness the first of several cold fronts roll into South Florida.
+On a gray Sunday afternoon in February – sitting at my desk, I witness the first of several cold fronts roll into South Florida.
 The temperature dropped 15 degrees in a matter of a few hours.
 The wind switched from 20 miles per hour out of the northeast to a steady 10 miles per hour out of the northwest.

 What does this mean for fly fishing in the Jupiter and Palm Beach area?

 After Capt.
 Scott’s lecture, I was ready to get out there and make some casts for these fish.
 Darren took the time to set me up with all the tying materials I needed to tie up some of Scott’s shark flies.
 I was out the door and on my way to my marina.

 For those of you who would be interested in learning about fly fishing for spinners in the Palm Beach area, I strongly advise contacting Scott.
 Book him as soon as possible and give it a try – learn the ropes, even if you have a boat because running over any fish in shallow water ruins a fishery faster than you can say sh&t.
-Scott has a long list of repeat clients that come from all over the US, Canada and south of the border.
+Scott has a long list of repeat clients from all over the US, Canada, and south of the border.

-Note: Norman Duncan, John Emery (deceased), Chico Fernandez and Flip Pallot attended the University of Miami in the early 1960’s, since then they have become legends fly fishing in South Florida, the Keys.
+Florida angling legends Norman Duncan, John Emery (deceased), Chico Fernandez, and Flip Pallot attended the University of Miami in the early 1960s.
+They have become legends fly fishing in South Florida, the Keys.

-In the early 1960s Little John and I joined some of the local fishing clubs, the members were keen on learning as much as they could about all aspects of light tackle fishing, especially salt water fly fishing.
-When the subject of how to get the normally near sighted sharks to respond to a fly we recommended using orange/red streamer flies since we had found them to be the most effective.
-At this time I caught my first sizable barracuda (9-pounds) with this orange fly while wading the flats behind Big Torch Key.
-From there this concept took off in the fly fishing circles, although I still don’t know for sure if Little John and I were the ones to first introduce this fly pattern to saltwater fly fishing.[/information]
+In the early 1960s, Little John and I joined some of the local fishing clubs; the members were keen on learning as much as they could about all aspects of light tackle fishing, especially saltwater fly fishing.
+When the subject of how to get the ordinarily nearsighted sharks to respond to a fly, we recommended using orange/red streamer flies since we found them the most effective.
+At this time, I caught my first sizable barracuda (9-pounds) with this orange fly while wading the flats behind Big Torch Key.
+From there, this concept took off in the fly fishing circles, although I still don’t know for sure if Little John and I were the ones to first introduce this fly pattern to saltwater fly fishing.